 Bonjour, Hello, Ciao, Dober dan, Dobar dan, Mirëdita, Geai sou, Merhaba, Barev, Gamarjoba, Salam, Salom, Nihao!
-Welcome in our series of travel stories which traces, chapter by chapter, our great hitchhiking travel.
-You are now reading chapter 16 of our travel stories: “The mystical mountains of Han’s land” – Roadtrip in China, third part.
+Welcome to our series of newletters which retraces, chapter by chapter, our great hitchhiking jouney.
+Here is the chapter 16 of our travel stories: “The mystical mountains of Han’s land” – Roadtrip in China, third part.

 “China is not good”